Sophie Van Den Akker

-Sophie Van Den Akker (born 1 August 1990) is an Australian fashion model.
+Sophie Van Den Akker is an Australian fashion model.
 She became the last eliminated in the sixth cycle of the reality television show Australia's Next Top Model.

 Career

 Australia's Next Top Model

 Sophie entered the Top Model House along with 15 other girls.
 As the show progressed, she evolved from a commercial to a high fashion look, particularly the 'fur shoot' where she received best picture.

 She was told by Doll Wright from Elite Model Management that she could work overseas.
 Until the last episode before the live finale, Kelsey and Sophie were on the bottom two and the judges could not decide who would join Amanda.
 Therefore, they decided to bring both girls until the end.
 Sophie became the last eliminated on the live finale.